huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 And the equivalent tree in a graphical form:

 ![dog tree](https://cloud.githubusercontent.com/assets/2366334/4617800/190bc6c4-5303-11e4-8c52-07470f9a36d7.png)

+A more complex behavior tree with guards and subtree references can be found [here](https://github.com/jsjolund/GdxDemo3D/blob/master/android/assets/btrees/dog.btree).
+That behavior tree models a dog that freely moves all around the garden until the owner calls him to play with the stick.

 We have previously mentioned the possibility to use the `?` character in the text format.
 The question mark is just a syntactic sugar; it gives the user the opportunity to improve readability by making it clear when a leaf task is a condition or an action.
 For instance, take a look at the tree below.
 ````